bleachevil/Classwork/README.md

 Based on the findings of the Sharpe ratio alone, it is fair to say that XRP generally has a higher risk adjusted performance compared to the other tokens.

-When comparing to the benchmark, Solana and Fantom fall short.
+Comparing to the benchmark, Solana and Fantom fall short while the other six tokens are outperforming.

 ### Beta & Rolling Beta